 Each Option and SAR will have such terms and conditions as determined by the Board.
-Each Option will be designated in writing as an Incentive Stock Option or Nonstatutory Stock Option at the time of grant; provided, however, that if an Option is not so designated, then such Option will be a Nonstatutory Stock Option.
+Each Option will be designated in writing as a Nonstatutory Stock Option at the time of grant.
 The shares purchased upon exercise of each type of Option will be accounted for separately.
 Each SAR will be denominated in shares of Common Stock equivalents.
 The terms and conditions of separate Options and SARs need not be identical; provided, however, that each Option Agreement and SAR Agreement will conform (through incorporation of provisions hereof by reference in the Award Agreement or otherwise) to the substance of each of the following provisions: